 - Up to 60% of consumers will pay more for better customer experience.

 1. Treat your Customers Right

-Happy customers are those, who get their issue resolved to tell 4 to 6 people about their experience.
-So that’s a way to influence the word of mouth about your business.
+Happy customers are those who get their issue resolved and after tell from 4 to 6 people about their experience.
+So that’s a way to influence word of mouth about your business.
 Don’t act as a nameless business.
-As a person, who represents the business, you should talk genuinely with your customers.
+As a person who represents the business, you should talk genuinely with your customers.
 Address your customers by name, and tell your name at the beginning of your interaction.